-Select the network mode for the WiBox.
+Select the network mode for the WiBox 2100E device server.
 Options available are Wired Only, Wireless Only, and Bridging.
 (For more information on bridging, see 11: Wireless Bridging.)

 Note: The bridging option will be available in firmware version 6.2 and later.